aumpierre-unb/InternalFluidFlow.jl/README.md

 ### **Re2f**

-Re2f computes the Darcy friction f factor given the Reynolds number Re and the relative roughness ε (default ε = 0).
+`Re2f` computes the Darcy friction f factor given the Reynolds number Re and the relative roughness ε.

-By default, pipe is assumed to be smooth.
-Relative roughness is reset to ε = 0.05, if ε > 0.05.
+By default, pipe is assumed to be smooth (ε = 0).
+If ε > 0.05, relative roughness is reset to upper limit ε = 0.05.

-If parameter fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.
+If fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.

+If lam = false is given
+then `Re2f` disregards the laminar flow bounds (Re < 4e3).

+If turb = false is given
+then `Re2f` disregards the turbulent flow bounds (Re > 2.3e3).

 **Syntax:**